PowerLedger/powr/docs/src/developing/backwards-compatibility.md

 #### Web3 JavaScript SDK

-The Web3.JS SDK also follows semantic versioning specifications but is shipped separately from Solana software releases.
+The Web3.JS SDK also follows semantic versioning specifications but is shipped separately from Powerledger blockchain software releases.

 #### Attack Vectors